 Coach John Wooden described the importance of giving his players the ability to take initiative:

 “Do not tie them down so rigidly that you take away their initiative.
 They must have some freedom of movement, but must react to the initiative of a teammate in order to keep floor balance.

 “Give players the opportunity to achieve without the fear of failure.”

-The communication style of the leader will either encourage or discourage initiative by the people he or she supervises.
-In the book How to Be Like Coach Wooden by Pat Williams, Coach Wooden described his method:
+The communication style of the leader will either encourage or discourage initiative by the people they supervise.
+In the book How to Be Like Coach Wooden by Pat Williams, Wooden described his method:

 “I never wanted to teach through fear, punishment or intimidation.
 Pride is a better motivator than fear.

-The leader encourages initiative when he holds people accountable and corrects rather than criticizes.
-In his book with Jay Carty, Coach Wooden One-on-One, Coach Wooden describes the difference:
+The leader encourages initiative when they hold people accountable and correct rather than criticize.
+In his book with Jay Carty, Coach Wooden One-on-One, Wooden describes the difference:

 “Criticism and correction differ especially when it comes to methods and motives.
 Criticism puts someone down.
 Correction means I want to help.

 “Be slow to correct and quick to commend.
 No one likes correction, but we learn from it.
 If we commend before we correct, the person will accept the correction better.
 But we must listen before we correct.
 There is usually another side to every story.
 If we listen to others, they will be more apt to listen to us.

 “It is very important how correction is given.
 We must be careful how we do it.
 We don’t want those being corrected to lose face.
 Here are some good tips: Make it meaningful, but use judgment.
 Don’t fly off the handle and be quick to correct.
 Do it with tact.
 If we just let fly, it is more likely to be viewed as criticism than as correction.